girlguidinghertfordshire/ggherts/_posts/2022-02-09-help-us-make-social-media-recruitment-posts-more-effective.md

 Ask leaders to try sharing some of the more suitable posts into their unit WhatsApp groups too - get some parent power behind you!
 This will multiply the numbers engaging with the post.
 Again remember to include the URL.
 It might even encourage parents to consider [volunteering][2]{:target="blank"}{:rel="noopener noreferrer"} themselves.

-You can find more details on how to take part in our Meet the Leader campaign here: <https://www.girlguidinghertfordshire.org.uk/news/meet-the-leader-posts/>
+Find more details on how to take part in our [meet the volunteer campaign.](/volunteer-recuitment-campaign-resources-we-need-your-help/)

 Please contact <communications@girlguidinghertfordshire.org.uk> should you have any questions.